-These Are the World's Top Renewable Energy Companies
+The World's Top Renewable Energy Companies

-While policy debates between renewable or non-renewable energy still occur, the fact is that the world is riding a wave toward more and more renewable energies such as solar, wind, and biofuels.
-To put numbers on it, the International Energy Agency projects that 40 percent of the planet's energy will be renewable by 2040.
+While policy debates between renewable and non-renewable energy still occur, the world continues to move toward more renewable energies such as solar, wind, and biofuels.
+In fact, the International Energy Agency (IEA) projects that 40% of the planet's energy will be renewable by 2040.

 Vestas Wind Systems

-Imagine a renewable power firm that has been around since 1898.
-That's Vestas Wind Systems, which operates in several countries.
+Vestas Wind Systems is a renewable power firm that began in 1898.
+The company is headquartered in Denmark with operations in several countries.
 A seller of wind turbines, Vestas has the largest market share in the field.
-Vestas' installed wind capacity is now at 18GW.
+As of 2019, Vestas's installed wind capacity was more than 591 GW.

 Crop Energies AG

-This German company produces ethanol and other biofuels, which are "renewable" in the sense that they come from corn (ethanol) or other plant life.
-Their "clean" degree is not as high as that of wind or solar, since the ethanol is burned by vehicles, but it does burn much more cleanly than fossil fuels.
+Based in Mannheim, Germany, Crop Energies AG is a leading producer of ethanol and other biofuels, which are "renewable" in the sense that they come from corn (i.e., ethanol) or other plant life, thus referred to as biothenol.
+Their "clean" degree is not as high as that of wind or solar, as the ethanol is burned by vehicles, but it does burn much more cleanly than fossil fuels.